-health and safety deficience transaction and, as such, if signed by both the buyer a As the Seller I/we understand that the will inspect the property for health and safety deficiencies.
-I/we also understand that public funds may be involved in this transaction and, as such, if the property was built before 1978, a lead-based paint disclosure must be signed by both the buyer and seller, and that a Visual Assessment will be conducted to determine the presence of deteriorated paint.
-As the Seller, I/we understand that under the Town's program, the property must be currently owner-occupied, vacant for three months at the time of submission of purchase offer, new (never occupied), or renter purchasing the unit.
-I/we hereby certify that the property is: ☐ Vacant at least 3 month hs; Owner-occupied; New; or Being g Purchased by Occupant I/we hereby certify that I I Notice was given to me pr purchase offer, I/We choo Agreement. ior to the offer to purchas se.
-If received after p resentation of the Seller Date Seller Date T (D); G : 1.1: P. 42 Town of Paradise Homebuyer Progra ın Gulaelines Page 43
+Acknowledgement safety deficiencies.
+I/we also und if the property was built before 19 will inspect the property for health and derstand that public funds may be involved in this transaction and, as suc 978, a lead-based paint disclosure must be signed by both the buyer and ent will be conducted to determine the presence of deteriorated paint. occupied, vacant for three months at under the Town's program, the property must be currently owners at the time of submission of purchase offer, new (never occupied), or hereby certify that the property is: ☐ Vacant at least 3 months; ☐ Owner-occupied; New; or Being Purchased by Occupant was given to me prior to the offe ead and understand this "Declaration" and \(\subset\) a copy of said Notice or to purchase.
+If received after presentation of the purchase offer, I/V not to withdraw, from the Purchase Agreement.
+Seller Date Seller Date

-ATTACHMENT G Town of Paradise

-INSTRUCTIONS TO HOMEBUYER
+ATTACHMENT G INSTRUCTIONS TO HOMEBUYER